Volontär hos Noaks Ark Småland & Halland

 - Youth and personnel at HVB homes (residential care for youth)

 As a volunteer, you are an important representative of the association.
 You are our face outward.
 You have a key role in spreading knowledge about our topics and reducing stigma and discrimination.
 As an educator, it is good if you have genuine interest in HIV, STI, HBTQ, and SRHR issues; are comfortable talking to larger groups; have experience lecturing, conducting group discussions or something similar is valuable.
 It is an advantage if you have an interest in educational issues and conveying information to people.
 As an educator, you plan, implement and evaluate various activities, such as lectures, courses, fairs and information tables.

-As a host/hostess at the test reception, you prepare the test rooms and waiting room as well as welcome people who arrive at the test reception when we are open for drop-in on Mondays from 17:00 to 20:00.
+As a host at the test reception, you prepare the test rooms and waiting room as well as welcome people who arrive at the test reception when we are open on Mondays from 5 pm to 8 pm.
 After closing, you will return the rooms as they were.
-Another task in the host/hostess role is to hand out self-sampling kits for chlamydia.
-In your work as a host/hostess, you are important in your treatment of visitors.
+Another task in the host role is to hand out self-sampling tests for chlamydia and gonorrhea.
+In your work as a host, you are important in your treatment of visitors.
 You make visitors feel welcome and well looked after when they visit us.
 You have a central role in the test team as it is you who makes sure that the work at the test reception is flowing.
 You are the coordinator in place.
 This role suits those studying at university and high school as you can combine this on-site task with your studies.